arangodb/arangojs/README.md

 ## Cursor API

+*Cursor* instances provide an abstraction over the HTTP API's limitations.
+Unless a method explicitly exhausts the cursor, the driver will only fetch as many batches from the server as necessary.
+Unlike the server-side cursors, *Cursor* instances can also be rewinded.

 ### cursor.all(callback)

-Depletes the cursor and passes an array containing all values returned by the query.
+Rewinds and exhausts the cursor and passes an array containing all values returned by the query.

 ### cursor.next(callback)

 Advances the cursor and passes the next value returned by the query.
-If the cursor has already been depleted, passes `undefined` instead.
+If the cursor has already been exhausted, passes `undefined` instead.

 ### cursor.hasNext():Boolean

-Returns `true` if the cursor has more values or `false` if the cursor has been depleted.
+Returns `true` if the cursor has more values or `false` if the cursor has been exhausted.

 ### cursor.each(fn, callback)

-Depletes the cursor by applying the function *fn* to each value returned by the query, then invokes the callback with no result value.
+Rewinds and exhausts the cursor by applying the function *fn* to each value returned by the query, then invokes the callback with no result value.

 Equivalent to *Array.prototype.forEach*.

 ### cursor.every(fn, callback)

-Advances the cursor by applying the function *fn* to each value returned by the query until the cursor is depleted or *fn* returns a value that evaluates to `false`.
+Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* returns a value that evaluates to `false`.

 Passes the return value of the last call to *fn* to the callback.